EliaGiangio/weather_app/README.md

-# README
+# WEATHER API APP

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The following is a simple Ruby on Rails app that allows the user to find the current weather for the city they input.
+The app fetches data from the OpenWeather API.

-* Ruby version
+* Ruby version: 3.0.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version: 7.1.3

+Features
+* Slim Templates: Uses Slim for templating.
+* Tailwind CSS: For modern, responsive styling.
+* Environment Variables: Managed using dotenv.

+Running the app:
+* Run your build process with ./bin/dev. when running locally, to ensure Tailwind's consistency.